-Oregon is just south of Canada.
+Oregon is just South of Canada on the West Coast.
+Well, actually, it’s just below Washington State, which is just South of Canada.
 It has a total land area of 98,381 square miles.
 That’s huge!
 For doomsday preppers, these abandoned locations are perfect for several reasons.
 This article will focus on finding the perfect abandoned places in Oregon, and utilizing the same for different purposes.

 Depending on your specific needs, you have several key areas to traverse.
 Oregon has sandy deserts, extremely cold and hot climates, etc. So take your pick.